ashu1357github/flutter_sample_snapchat_clone/README.md

 Make sure you have an Android emulator or iOS simulator running.

 ## In the project directory, run the following command:
 flutter run

+## Contributing
+Contributions to this project are welcome.
+If you encounter any issues or have suggestions for improvements, please submit an issue or pull request to the repository.